NguyenT01/Shopping/README.md

 - FluentValidation

 ## Which resources did I learn from? 📕
-Reading books is my a cup of tea.
+Reading books is my cup of tea.
 Therefore, there are some books and online docs which I read during self-learning:

 For learning C# basic knowledge.
 - **[1] [C# 12 and .NET 8 – Modern Cross-Platform Development Fundamentals.](https://www.amazon.com/12-NET-Cross-Platform-Development-Fundamentals/dp/1837635870) - Mark J. Price** *(Chapter 1 - 12).*